goramartin/QueryEngine/README.md

 |  -[e:BasicEdge]->  | Defined edge with defined type        |

 Every vertex is enveloped in () and every non-anonymous edge is enveloped in [].
 Variables of vertices can repeat (edges cannot) and also edge variables and vertex variables cannot have the same name.
-Moreover, once a variable is defined, the type cannot change in next repetition of variable.
-When repeating variable with defined type, the type must be included in every occurence.
+Moreover, once a variable is defined with a type, the type cannot change in the next repetition of a variable.
+When repeating a variable with a defined type, the type must be included in every occurence.
+Important note is that matching algorithm can bound the same element into multiple variables.
+The matching checks for similarity only when repeating the same variable name multiple times.
+In other words, the matching supports [**pattern homomorphism**](https://www.google.com).

 >Example: